Shell, Total align trading and refining units to drive profit growth

 Shell plans to move dozens of traders from London, Dubai and Singapore to Rotterdam, where it is beefing up a trading hub just miles from its flagship Pernis refinery, Europe’s largest, according to company and trading sources.
 It also plans to lay off dozens more traders as part of the move to a cheaper cost-base.

-“We are completing staff consultation and finalising the design of the proposed change,” a Shell spokesman said.
+“We are completing staff consultation and finalizing the design of the proposed change,” a Shell spokesman said.

-Meanwhile Total is beefing up its Geneva trading hub so that a bigger team of dealers can optimise profits from the volatility of crude prices, company sources told Reuters.
+Meanwhile Total is beefing up its Geneva trading hub so that a bigger team of dealers can optimize profits from the volatility of crude prices, company sources told Reuters.

 It is simultaneously restructuring its refining businesses to expand its product line, by converting its unprofitable La Mede plant in southern France to a biodiesel plant and upgrading its Donges refinery on the Atlantic coast to capture growing demand for low-sulphur marine gasoil following changes in EU rules.
 [ID: nL5N0XD14O]